-We got the first and oldest Government and Parliament of Europe, with effective popular participation since the fall of the Roman Empire, even before Britain; with the Crown of Aragon, our territories spread across the Mediterranean, through commerce thanks to the Consolats de Mar, and through blood by our almogàver troops, which spread fear of Catalans across Europe and Asia Minor during the XIV century.
+We have the first and oldest Government and Parliament of Europe with effective popular participation since the fall of the Roman Empire, even before Britain’s; with the Crown of Aragon, our territories spread across the Mediterranean: through commerce thanks to the Consolats de Mar, and through blood by our almogàver troops, which spread fear of Catalans across Europe and Asia Minor during the XIV century.

-But despite all these circumstances, we were always able to thrive on: thanks to the rich heritage from the many cultures that have been here and helped build the Catalan identity, our nation today is not based on ethnicity, but on the belonging to a community with shared interests, language, culture, identity and aspirations.
+But despite all these circumstances, we are a nation that always has been able to thrive on thanks to the rich heritage of the many cultures that set foot here and helped build our identity; because of them, our nation today is not based on ethnicity, but on the belonging to a community with shared interests, language, culture, identity and aspirations.